sap-tutorials/Tutorials/tutorials/cp-workflow-4-approval-ui-cf/cp-workflow-4-approval-ui-cf.md

     - The multitarget application gets imported under the **PROJECTS** explorer.

-    - Next, we need to extract the **tar** file.
+    - Next, you need to extract the **tar** file.
 For this, open the new terminal window and enter the commands one-by-one to uncompress the uploaded file.

     ![Uncompress Files 1](UncompressFile1.png)